riccardo-giomi/rails-articles/README.md

 ``` bash
 bin/rails db:seed
 ```
-It inclused an example image that you can find in `public/example.image.jpg`, generated with [Lorem Picsum](https://picsum.photos).
+It includes an example image that you can find in `public/example.image.jpg`, generated with [Lorem Picsum](https://picsum.photos).